 St Hilda’s School Parliament comprises 2 representatives from each tutor group.
 Each house group meet with year 11 leaders on a regular basis to discuss year issues before the house take those issues to the full School Parliament.
 Mr Martin organises the parliament and meets with them to identify key issues which will then be taken to Mrs Code for further discussion.

 Determining charities for school to support is one of the tasks which Parliament undertakes.
 This year the students decided on the following charities;

 What has the school parliament achieved this year?

-Fancy Dress Day in aid of Children in Need for pupils and all staff
+Fancy Dress Day in aid of Children in Need for pupils and all staff.

-Reward Trip to Blackpool took place in July
+Reward Trip to Blackpool took place in September.